S571736/Eksamenslesing_110/ExamReading.md

 * Platform as a Service (PaaS)
 * Infrastructure as a Service (IaaS)

+### Infrastructure as a service (IaaS)

+* Vendor provides and provisions computing resources to consumer
+  * Virtual computing, storage and network resource can be provisioned on demand
+* Consumer is provided with customized virtual machines
+* Example:
+  * Amazon elastic compute cloud(EC2)
+  * Google Compute Engine
+  * Azure VM

+* Benefits
+  * Infrastructure scalability
+  * Integrated management
+    * Performance, resource consumtion/utilization, load
+  * Economical cost
+    * hardware, IT support

+### Platform as a service (PaaS)

+* Development & Deployment
+  * PaaS provides the users the capability to develop and deploy application in the cloud using the development tools, application programming interfaces(APIs), software libraries and service provided by the cloud service provider
+* Provider Manages Infrastructure:
+  * The cloud service provider manages the underlying cloud infrastructure including servers, network, operating systems and storage
+* User Manages Application
+  * The users, themselves, are responsible for developing, deploying, configuring and managing applications on the cloud infrastructure

+* Tools and technology selected by vendor
+* Control over data life-cycle
+* Benefits
+  * Rapid development and deployment
+  * small startup cost
+* Examples:
+  * Google App engine, Azure App services
+* Disadvantages
+  * Development technology is limited to vendor provided/supported tools and services

+### Software as a Service (SaaS)

+* Vendor/provider controlled applications accessed over the network
+* Characteristics
+  * Network based access
+  * Multi-tenancy
+  * single software release for all
+* SaaS examples
+  * Salesforce.com, Google docs, Office 365
+* SaaS disadvantages
+  * Dependency on network, cloud service provider
+* Performance
+  * Limited client bandwidth
+* Security
+  * Good: better security than personal computers
+  * Bad: CSP is in charge of the data
+  * ugly: user privacy

 ### Link layer services and functionality

 * Addressing: identify the nodes connected to the communication link using Link-layer addresses (MAC addresses)